falkorichter/android-simple-bike-computer/README.md

 Trip speed and distance would be nice as well.

 The app should maintain a connection to the btle peripheral reliably.

+There is a swift version for OSX and iOS for comparison purposes at https://github.com/deadfalkon/swift-simple-bike-computer.